larue3000/HPCC-Kubernetes/README.md

 ## Deploy a HPCC Cluster with Kubernetes Controller
 In Kubernetes a [_Replication Controller_](../../docs/user-guide/replication-controller.md) is responsible for replicating sets of identical pods.
 Like a _Service_ it has a selector query which identifies the members of it's set.
 Unlike a _Service_ it also has a desired number of replicas, and it will create or delete _Pods_ to ensure that the number of _Pods_ matches up with it's desired state.

 Replication Controllers will "adopt" existing pods that match their selector query, so let's create a Replication Controller with a single replica to adopt our existing Redis server.
-Here are current HPCC the replication controller config: [master-controller.yaml](master-controller.yaml), [thor-controller.yaml](thor-controller.yaml),[roxie-controller.yaml](roxie-controller.yaml).
-In future we want to further divid master configuration to dali, esp and rest support components.
+Here are current HPCC the replication controller config: [master-controller.yaml](master-controller.yaml), [thor-controller.yaml](thor-controller.yaml), [roxie-controller.yaml](roxie-controller.yaml).  [esp-controller.yaml](esp-controller.yaml).
+In future we want to further divid master configuration to dali, sasha and rest support components.

 ###Turn up thor instances